Lonnie Marshall

 Lonnie "Meganut" Marshall is an American bass player, singer, and songwriter from South Central Los Angeles.
-He is best known as the frontman and founder of Weapon of Choice, and is the inventor of the Nutmeg Potty Plunger.
+He is best known as the frontman and founder of Weapon of Choice and is the inventor of the Nutmeg Potty Plunger.

 Early life

 Marshall is the second of five children.
 He grew up and attended school in South Central Los Angeles, graduating from Mid City Alternative Magnet school.
 While in school, Marshall was exposed to P Funk through a classmate whose father worked for Parliament/Funkadelic.
 That connection allowed Marshall and his brother Arik to experience the original P Funk up close and proved to be a highly influential event in his life, inspiring him to pursue a career in music and to create his own brand of funk music which he calls Nutmeg.
 Through his friend's father's connection he was able to join Bootsy onstage at the Last Great LA Funk Festival.

 After high school he worked for a short time as a walking messenger for downtown Los Angeles law firms while attending Los Angeles City College.
 There he majored in music and worked in the music office.
-While as a practice room monitor he met and played with Lebo M. of Lion King Fame in his group Accent.
+While acting as a practice room monitor, he met and played with Lebo M. of Lion King Fame in his group Accent.
 He also got his start in music by joining the bands Animal Dance and Shrine with Xan Cassavetes and Steve Hufsteter.

 Music career

 Marshall Law

 In 1988, Marshall and his brother Arik Marshall, a guitarist, formed a band called Marshall Law.
-They performed around Los Angeles and signed a development deal with Island records.
+They performed around Los Angeles and signed a development deal with Island Records.
 They recorded a demo for the record company, but the band dissolved after having only released two tracks on a Ska Parade compilation.
 Around this time Arik and Lonnie played on legendary Delicious Vinyl's first platinum 12" by Tone Loc.
 They later reunited in 2006 to release an album titled Another X-cuse.
 Immediately following the break up of Marshall Law, Lonnie formed the band Weapon of Choice while Arik joined the Red Hot Chili Peppers and later became a permanent member of Macy Gray’s band.